Year 3 2023 - 2024

 The expectations for science and the foundation subjects can be found by selecting the relevant heading from here.

-D and T: We will now design our cushion cover!
+D and T: We will be studying pneumatics and continuing our pneumatic toys.

 Thank you